IT-Skills-Exchange/algorithms-structures-patterns/data-structures/doc/tree-binary-search-tree.md

 ### Operations and time complexity

-Can perform insertions, deletions, and retrievals in O(logn) time
+Can perform insertions, deletions, and retrievals in O(log n) time

 Traversal